 “If you want to volunteer to swim over to Bear King and toss his meal into them, I can take over cooking a few simple meals,” Tsuyu said, smiling as she touched her lips with one finger curiously.
 “I make good fried rice, rice balls, tamagoyaki and fried crickets, kero.”

 “No, I suppose that all makes sense.
-I also shouldn’t wonder that you two don’t know how to cook either,” Melissa said, looking over at the two last boys.
+I also shouldn’t wonder that you two don’t know how to cook either,” Melissa said, looking over at the last two boys.
 Neither of them had spoken up, only looking away in embarrassment.
 “And Mei?
 What’s your excuse?”

 “Hmm?
 An excuse for me not cooking?
 I suppose there was a class in high school that tried to teach me how to do that, but they didn’t let me back in after I disassembled the stove and tried to up the heat on it a bit too much,” Mei laughed, seemingly completely unconcerned with the casual destruction of school property.